 Since I have the next day off, Rosalie has asked me to join them.
-It will be the first time I have ever spent any time with her crowd, and frankly, my lily-white body is making me nervous about showing it in public.
+It will be the first time I have ever spent any time with her crowd, and frankly, I'm not that eager to show my lily-white body in public.

 After my obligatory hour back at reception after dinner, I make up my bed and scrub the bathroom without speaking to Tanya about it first.
-When my hair is crying out for a treatment, and I need to shave, there is no way I can get into that shower as it is.
+With my hair crying out for a treatment, and my legs needing a shave, there was no way I was getting into that shower as it was.

-Standing back and admiring the gleaming white surfaces, I feel very organized and proud.
+Standing back and admiring the gleaming white surfaces, I feel very organized and pleased.

 Just after nine, I hear the first sounds of the nighttime workers returning, chitchatting about their plans for the rest of their evening.
 The sound of televisions begins to fill the previous quiet.